ASCVD Risk Score Calculator

 This percentage represents the likelihood that you will experience a cardiovascular event, such as a heart attack or stroke, in the next ten years.
 Understanding your score allows you to take proactive steps to lower your risk and improve your longevity.

-Low Risk (<5%) indicates a healthy profile, so you should focus on maintaining heart-healthy habits like a balanced diet and regular exercise.
-Borderline Risk (5% to 7.5%) suggests you should discuss risk-reduction strategies with your doctor.
+Lower statistical association (<5%) indicates a healthy profile, so one may consider focus on maintaining heart-healthy habits like a balanced diet and regular exercise.
+Borderline Risk (5% to 7.5%) suggests one may consider discuss risk-reduction strategies with your doctor.
 Intermediate Risk (7.5% to 20%) often warrants a conversation about whether statin therapy is right for you.
-High Risk (>20%) usually requires immediate medical intervention and aggressive lifestyle changes to prevent a cardiac event.
+Higher statistical association (>20%) usually requires immediate medical intervention and aggressive lifestyle changes to prevent a cardiac event.

 Important: This tool is intended for primary prevention only and should not be used if you already have a history of heart disease or stroke.